TiantianLi-mitt/Crafting-a-Request-for-Proposal-RFP-/RFP.md

       Please submit the complete proposal in PDF format via email to tiantianli1@student.mitt.ca on **Tuesday,December30th,2025 by 5:00 PM**.
 *   **Proposal Structure:**
       The proposal must follow the structure of this RFP and respond to each point sequentially.
 The cost breakdown must be in a separate section, detailing all expenses for hardware, software, implementation services, and annual maintenance.

+## **5.2 Evaluation Criteria:**
+*    **Technical Solution and Integration Capability (40%):**
+       The thoroughness of the proposed solution, especially the feasibility and rigour of the plan for integration with our existing network.
+*    **Hospitality Sector Experience and Solution Fit (30%):**
+       The vendor's understanding of hotel operational needs and the relevance of their case studies.
+*    **Cost-Effectiveness (20%):**
+       Analysis of the total cost of ownership (TCO), including both initial investment and ongoing operational costs.
+*    **Local Support and Service Commitment (10%):**
+       The quality of the after-sales support plan and Service Level Agreement (SLA).

 ## **6.0 Terms and Conditions**
 *   **Contract Duration:**